Jambukeswarar Temple, Thiruvanaikaval: Architecture

 The massive outer wall covering the fifth precinct, known as the Vibudi Prakara, stretches over 1 mi and is 2 ft thick and over 25 ft high.
-Legend maintains that the wall was built by Shiva working with the laborers.
+Legend maintains that the wall was built by Shiva himself, disguised as a laborer and working with the human laborers.
 The fourth precinct contains a hall with 796 pillars and measures 2436 ft by 1493 ft.
 It also has a small tank fed by perpetual springs.
 The third enclosure is 745 ft by 197 ft surrounded a wall 30 ft high.
 This area has two gopurams (gateway towers) 73 ft and 100 ft tall, a coconut thoppu and a small water tank.
 The second enclosure is 306 ft by 197 ft, a gopuram 65 ft high and several small shrines.
 The inner most enclosure measuring 126 ft by 123 ft has the sanctum.